St. Bernard our Patron Saint

 In his later years he turned to his writing.
 His works fall into four categories: 1) letters, 2) treatises, 3) sermons, and 4) hymns.
 He also had a talent for music.
 Many of his hymns survive today and are used in both Catholic and Protestant Churches.

 Bernard died in his monastery at Clairvaux in 1153, at the age of 63.
 He was canonized a saint by Pope Alexander III in 1174 and named a doctor of the church by Pope Pius VII in 1830.
 His feast day is August 20.
 By his life, St. Bernard showed how deeply he cared about God and God's people.
-He is the patron saint for persons suffering from cancer or other illness.
 We are fortunate to be under his wing.

 Resource: Lives of the Saints